 There you go.
 Now a great little grab and go.

 As a side note, these amps are built better than Blues Juniors in that they use real metal pots, not the cheap plastic jobs Fender puts in the BJ.
 Fender cheaped out on them and it is just a shame.

 I made a couple further mods that are NOT NECESSARY but helpful to me and you may consider them.
 I changed the output transformer to a

 OT19PP (USA) HC100 version PP Output Xfmr 22VA 8K to 4/8/16ohm for “18 Watt” available from

-And installed a switch to let me select 16, 8 or 4 ohms so I can experiment with speakers I have.
+I also installed a switch to let me select 16, 8 or 4 ohms so I have the capability to experiment with speakers I have.
 The stock output transformer will drive 16ohm speaker and that is fine.
-I just wanted the capability to experiment with different speakers that I have.
 This transformer is made in the USA and is high fidelity and a great price.
 So it does add a wider bandwidth to the amp.
 But that is not the reason I bought it.
 The reason was for the taps.
-In hind sight they had a standard transformer with the taps and I probably should have got that one.
+In hindsight they had a standard transformer with the taps and I probably should have gotten that one.
 The speaker itself limits the bandwidth of the amp.
 I did not try the mod before changing this transformer.

-And Matt the owner of the company is very helpful.
+And Matt, the owner of the company was very helpful.